rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.5.7 =
+= 4.5.8 =
-rtMedia 4.5.7, with fixes for, media duplication in the lightbox, multiple media upload for non-admin roles, some UI fixes along with introduced new filters.
+rtMedia 4.5.8, with fixes for, media duplication when posted from the lightbox, upload terms and direct media upload compability on activity comment and media caption overlapping issue on Legacy template with some UI fixes.

 == Sponsors ==